AHEAD94/AHEAD94/README.md

 - **Communication Modules**: Developed TCP/UDP messaging and control modules for real-time device communication.
 - **DDS Middleware**: Implemented Pub/Sub messaging using IDL and optimized QoS for efficient data exchange.
-- **Testing & Reliability**: Conducted Unit/Integration Testing and static analysis to ensure system stability.
+- **Testing & Reliability**: Conducted unit/integration testing and static analysis to ensure system stability.
 - **Linux Development**: Built and optimized software for multi-SBC environments.
-- **Documentation**: Wrote and maintained SRS and SDD.
+- **Documentation**: Wrote and maintained SRS, SDD, and other technical documentation.

 ---